vsrinivas/fuchsia/docs/reference/kernel/kernel_cmdline.md

 the randomization.
 Higher entropy results in a sparser address space and uses more memory for page tables.
 Valid values range from 0-36, with default being 30.

+## blobfs.uncompressed=\<bool\>

+If this option is set, new blobs that blobfs writes at runtime are uncompressed.
+Blobfs compression is enabled by default.

 ## blobfs.userpager=\<bool\>

 Controls whether the blobfs user pager is enabled.
 Disabled by default.